bcorporaal/Toko/README.md

 - Larger canvas sizes are scaled to fit on the screen
 - Tweakpane integration
 - Large collection of color palettes
-- Easy selection and usages of (custom) color palettes
+- Easy selection and usage of (custom) color palettes
 - Saving and loading (through drag and drop on the canvas) of sketch parameters

 sketch.js is a more extensive example, while sketch-template.js is a more minimal boilerplate for your own project.

+See assets/toko/source for details.

 To do:
 - [ ] Add grid generator
 - [ ] Make sure all random functions in Toko can be seeded

-See assets/toko/source for details.
+- [ ] Generate contrast colors based on entire palette
+- [ ] Update color palettes
+- [ ] Add gradients for shapes